FLUX-SE/all_docs/documentation/12_Third_Party_Integration/12_4_Figure53_QLab.md

 ![](../../include/SpatRevolution_UserGuide_-304.png)

-_1_ - change the pulldown from None to In (meaning you are setting a OSC Input to Spat)
+_1_ - Change the pulldown from None to In (meaning you are setting a OSC Input to Spat)

 _2_ - Select the network interface you want to be receiving the commands from.
 Doing a local integration will require you to choose the localhost / loopback address
 127.0.0.1